tkareine/jekyll-minibundle/README.md

 Note that you must quote `destination_path`'s value, otherwise YAML does not recognize it as a proper string.

+To refer to Jekyll's configuration options in the template, prefix the variable name with `site.`.
+For example, to refer to `baseurl` option, use syntax `{{ site.baseurl }}` in the template.

 See [Variable templating](#variable-templating) for details about the template syntax.